mattburnett-repo/blog/_posts/2024-08-22-mastodon-test.md

 ---
 title: Mastodon test post
 ---
-here is a test post for the Mastodon GitHub Action. again
+here is a test post for the Mastodon GitHub Action
+again
+and again